 Conclusion Just the work atmosphere is not enough to keep us happy.
 We need to love our job.
 Mostly, we start hating our job when we are not good at it.
 We might not be doing it the right way, and that might be the reason for our unhappiness.
 Talk to your colleagues, learn from them, clarify your doubts and have the attitude to learn and grow.
 You will certainly start liking your job.
 Developing the passion is left to us.
 Along with our job, the atmosphere too has to be good.
 By adopting the measures mentioned above. you can control your happiness to a certain level.
 Not everything is under our control, hence we need to accept certain things as it is.

 Having a quick walk around the office or climbing a couple of flight of stairs also is good as it improves the circulation and brightens a lethargic person who has been sitting for a few hours.
 Identifying good colleagues at work is an art that one gets the hang of in a few months.
-Find good colleagues and don't only look at how useful they are related to the job but look at how good they are as friends in good and difficult times at work.
+Find good colleagues and don't look only at how useful they are related to your job but look at how good they are as friends in good and difficult times at work.

 Being friendly, helpful and resourceful at the office attracts good friends.
 But it also invites troubles with lazy colleagues just dumping their work and come late or leave early burdening you.
-Before this becomes a regular issue, be firm and assertive is expressing your displeasure and refuse.
+Before this becomes a regular issue, be firm and assertive in expressing your displeasure and refuse.

-Going with the flow is a good policy and staying neutral with office politics and gossip is very relavent.
+Going with the flow is a good policy and staying neutral with office politics and gossip is very relevant.
 There will be one or two employees who can hurt your career progression and be cautious when interacting with such people.

 If it comes to a point of comprising your work ethics and personal integrity, then it's time to move on smartly and effectively, without having a long career break.

 There would be many things happening in the workplace which we don't like but it is beyond our control or capacity to set everything right.
 We are not moral policemen or a vigilante to question the happenings, steer away from such activities.